nina344/a11y-calculator/ACCESSIBILITY.md

 - Speech synthesis provides audio feedback for button focus, activation, and calculation results.
 - Speech recognition enables voice-based input for mathematical expressions.
-- Accessibility testing was performed manually using keyboard-only navigation and built-in assistive technology features.
+- Accessibility testing was performed using a combination of manual and automated methods.
+Manual testing included keyboard-only navigation and assistive technologies such as screen readers.
+Automated testing was conducted using Axe-core integrated with Playwright, with no accessibility violations detected.

 ---

 ## Conformance Disclaimer

 This assessment is based on manual evaluation of the application functionality and user interface.
+Some advanced keyboard navigation patterns (such as roving tabindex within the button grid) may introduce minor deviations from standard Tab navigation behavior.
 No automated certification or third-party audit was performed.

 ---